 The Company's most advanced asset is the Springer Tungsten Mine, a fully constructed mine and mill asset in Nevada, USA.
-The Springer mine is currently not operating, and the Company is now working to re-start mine operations.
+The Springer mine is currently not operating, and the Company is now working to restart mine operations following sustained tightening of supply and accompanying price increases in tungsten markets.

-The Company continues to hold a 50% interest earn-in right in the Nyngan scandium project in New South Wales, Australia although this interest is under dispute with our partner, Jervois Mining Limited.
+The Company is also claiming it has earned a 50% interest in the Nyngan scandium project in New South Wales, Australia although this interest is under dispute with our partner, Jervois Mining Limited.
 We also own the Carlin vanadium property in Nevada, USA and four other specialty metals properties: the Fairfield scandium property (Utah, USA), and Hogtuva beryllium property (central Norway) and two scandium plus specialty metals properties in southern Norway (Tordal and Evje-Iveland).